-Once a target pH is selected for the appropriate crop-soil pair, the next step is to determine the soil pH.
-For conventional tillage systems, we recommend soil pH measurements should be taken on a soil composite sample that was collected from the top 8 inches ("plow depth"), although measurements may also be taken on a 6-inch sample.
-For fields under reduced tillage, we also recommend measuring soil pH on a 2-inch composite sample.
-(Note, a 6- or 8-inch composite sample may also be needed to determine management for reduced tillage systems.)
-As always, be sure to collect enough core samples to ensure that the sample is representative of the management area.
 Soil testing laboratories typically offer soil pH as part of a routine soil test.
 When soil samples are submitted for analysis, the laboratory will measure soil pH using an electronic pH meter that is inserted into a soil-water or soil-weak salt slurry.
-The University of Delaware Soil Testing Program (and other regional laboratories) uses the soil-water slurry (water pH) method with a 1:1 soil-to-solution ratio (Table 6).
-It is important to note that other soil testing laboratories may use different soil-to-solution ratios (1:2) or different solutions (e.g., weak salt solutions such as 0.01M CaCl2) to measure soil pH.
+The University of Delaware Soil Testing Program (and other regional laboratories) uses the soil-water slurry (water pH) method with a 1:1 soil-to-solution ratio (Table 4).
+It is important to note that other soil testing laboratories may use different soil-to-solution ratios (1:2, 1:5) or different solutions (e.g., weak salt solutions such as $0.01M \text{ CaCl}2$) to measure soil pH.
 Make note of the soil pH method used by the soil testing lab that you choose, as the soil pH method will impact management decisions for liming or acidification.

 Portable pH meters and inexpensive hand-held "pH pens" are also available and can provide reasonably accurate estimates of soil pH in the field.
 Field measurements of pH are especially useful in reduced tillage systems to spot-check soil pH levels.
-If soil pH in a 2-inch (surface) composite sample is at or below the critical pH for the specific crop or soil type (Tables 1-5), we also recommend collecting a 6-or 8-inch composite sample and submitting that sample to a regional laboratory for soil pH analysis.
+If soil pH in a 2-inch (surface) composite sample is at or below the critical pH for the specific crop or soil type (Tables 1, 2, and 3), the University of Delaware recommends also collecting an 8-inch composite sample and submitting that samples to a commercial laboratory for soil pH analysis.